What to Expect for Your Next Visit

 Schedule Your Lab Work: Please call (518) 562-7340 to schedule lab work.
 By scheduling this service, we can reduce wait times and keep the number of people in our waiting areas to a minimum.

-Support Person/Driver: While our temporary restriction of visitors remains in place, we’ll ask your support person (or driver) to wait in their car or return at a specific time.
+Support Person/Driver: While our temporary restriction of visitors remains in place in some areas, we’ll ask your support person (or driver) to wait in their car or return at a specific time.
 We ask that they be no more than 15 minutes away while you are with us.
 After your procedure or appointment, a staff member will bring you to the designated entryway.

 There are some instances when you may need additional support and assistance during your appointment or procedure.
 Your support person may accompany you after being properly screened.
 He or she must wear a mask for the duration of the visit.